 2009: Viking Poseidon entered into an eight-year charter (2009-2017) to Veolia ES Special Services (Inc.) USA.
 The ship would be a base for advanced ROV vehicles that would be inspecting and repairing offshore installations in the Gulf of Mexico off the coast of Louisiana, USA.

 2010: The Deepwater Horizon, a major oil blow-out, occurred, and it took weeks to gain control over the leakages.
 Several vessels, including the Viking Poseidon, monitored the leaks, sending down their remotely operated vehicles to the leaking well.
 Viking Poseidon was the vessel that lowered the second top hat device as an attempt to stop the leakage from the well.
 On this occasion, the operator gave the following feedback of the vessel:

 "The vessel is working very well.
 We are at the source leak with this vessel assisting with various aspects of trying to stop or slow the leak.
 It should make you proud".

 Christopher M. Hohol, Sr. Vice President/General Manager in Veolia

-2016 (June): The vessel commenced on a contract for Siemens Wind Power to provide support for their offshore wind farm operations in the German market.
-The contract has an estimated duration for 3-5 months including options.
+2016, June: The vessel commenced on a 3-5 month contract for Siemens Wind Power to provide support for their offshore wind farm operations in the German market.

 Please contact us for more information